Splitting criteria for projective modules over polynomial algebras: A splitting criterion in terms of generic sections

+\proof We give the proof in two cases.
+First, we give the proof in the case when $P$ has a trivial determinant.
+Then we show that the general case can be deduced using Proposition \ref{SCM}.

+\paragraph{\textbf{Case - 1}} In this case we us assume that $P$ has a trivial determinant.
+Note that if $I$ contains a monic polynomial $f\in R[T]$, then $P_f$ has a unimodular element via the map $\phi\otimes R[T]_f$.
+Hence using ``monic inversion principle" for projective modules, as stated in \cite[Theorem 3.4]{BRS01}, it follows that $P$ has a unimodular element.
+Therefore, we assume that $I$ does not contain any monic polynomial.

-Note that by \cite[Theorem 3.4]{BRS01}, it is enough to find a monic polynomial $f\in R[T]$, such that $P_f$ has a unimodular element.
-Fix a trivialization $\chi:R[T]\cong \wedge^dP$.
-Let $A=S^{-1}R[T]$, where $S=k[T]\setminus \{0\}$.
-Here we observe that $A$ is an affine $k(T)$-algebra of dimension $d$.
+We note that, again by \cite[Theorem 3.4]{BRS01}, it is enough to find a monic polynomial $f\in R[T]$, such that $P_f$ has a unimodular element.
+We fix a trivialization $\chi:R[T]\cong \wedge^dP$.
+Since $k$ is a algebraically closed field, the quotient field of $R$ is $k$.
+We take $A=S^{-1}R[T]$, where $S=k[T]\setminus \{0\}$.
+Then one may observe that $A$ is an affine $k(T)$-algebra of dimension $d$.
 Let $IA$ be the extension of the ideal $I$ in the ring $A$.
 Therefore, in the ring $A$ we have $\hh(IA)=\mu(IA)=\mu(IA/I^2A)=d$.
-Applying Theorem \ref{WECI} we get that any set of generators of $IA/I^2A$ can be lifted to a set of generators of $IA$.
-In particular, the set of generators induce by the triplet $(P\otimes A,\phi\otimes A, \chi\otimes A)$ lifts to a set of generators of $IA$.
+Applying Lemma \ref{WECI} we get that any set of generators of $IA/I^2A$ can be lifted to a set of generators of $IA$.
+In particular, the set of generators induced by the triplet $(P\otimes A,\phi\otimes A, \chi\otimes A)$ lifts to a set of generators of $IA$.
 Therefore, using subtraction principle as stated in \cite[Corollary 3.4]{SMBB3} we conclude that the projective module $S^{-1}P$ has a unimodular element.
 Since $P$ is finitely generated, we obtain a monic polynomial $f\in k[T]\subset R[T]$, such that $P_f$ has a unimodular element.
+This concludes the proof when the determinant of $P$ is trivial.

+\paragraph{\textbf{Case - 2}} Now we give the proof in the case where $P$ has an arbitrary determinant, say $\det(P)=L$.
+Let $A=S^{-1}R[T]$, where $S=k[T]\setminus \{0\}$.
+Following Case - 1, without loss of generality we may assume that assume that $I$ does not contain any monic polynomial.
+Write $P'= P\otimes A$, and $I'=IA$.
+Moreover, as observed in the Case - 1, it is enough to show that $P'$ has a unimodular element.